Archheretic/distributedNames/README.md

 Every 6 seconds it pulls down the names from the other nodes, compare it with the existing list and adds the new names.
 3 seconds after startup a 6 second interval subroutine will start, this subroutine does a port scan on port 8000-8999 on all known nodes to discover potential new nodes running on the same IP.

+## Docker Image

+Docker image can be found at: https://hub.docker.com/r/archheretic/distributednames/

 ## Installation